carrierdown/mutateful/README.md

 Since the session view in Ableton Live presents clips in a spreadsheet-like grid, `mutate4l` works the same way, only with more musically interesting commands.
 For instance, you could shuffle the contents of clip `A1` using the contents of clip `A2`.
 The pitch values of the various notes in clip `A2` would then be used to shuffle the order of notes in `A1`.
 Similar to the example above, we would like the result to be inserted into clip `A3`, but instead of using a spreadsheet command we will use a `mutate4l` command, as follows: `=A1 shuffle -by A2`.
 In this example, `A1` is a *source clip* (i.e. the clip that will be transformed), and `A2` is the *control clip* (i.e. the clip that controls the transformation).
 The latter could be omitted, in which case clip `A1` would be shuffled using itself as the control clip.
 The formula for this would simply be `=A1 shuffle`.

-Full documentation of all commands will follow at a later date.
-In the meantime, star this repo and/or follow me at [twitter.com/KnUpland](https://twitter.com/KnUpland) for updates.

 ## Quick command reference

-Basic syntax: [ClipReference #1](#parameter-types) ...
-[ClipReference #N](#parameter-types) commandname -parameter1 value -parameter2 value

 Command | Parameters (default values in **bold**) | Description
 --- | --- | ---